-SFSCs cover a whole range of different schemes and initiatives in the value chain which can be seen as an alternative type of governance and organizational structure to the conventional distribution of food.
+SFSCs cover a whole range of different schemes and initiatives in the value chain, which are seen as an alternative type of governance and organizational structure to the conventional distribution of food.
 There are numerous initiatives arising with the goal of occupying market niches and/or establishing specific relations with groups of customers.
-Recognizing that the social factor is gaining more and more importance driving consumers choices, still traditional forms of supply chains have a strong position on the market.
+Recognizing that the social factor is gaining a considerably more important role in driving consumer choices, traditional forms of supply chains still have a strong position on the market.

 Geographic proximity and organizational arrangements are the commonly used criteria for classification of supply chains.
-On the basis of these criteria, 10 types of supply chains have been selected in the study, subject to the economic, environmental and social sustainability assessments.
+On the basis of these criteria, 10 types of supply chains were selected in this study, to assess their economic, environmental and social sustainability.

-The initial observation in our research was that individual producers participate simultaneously in several, short and long chains.
+The initial observation in our research was that individual producers participate simultaneously in several short and long chains.
 This creates another dimension for hybridity - apart of the combination of production methods and distribution paths, producers participate in a mix of supply chains.
-It leads to the conclusion, that different supply chains may coexists on the market, providing options that may benefit producers, but also creating possibility of choosing from a complex market offer that satisfies different consumers expectations and needs.
+It leads to the conclusion, that different supply chains may coexists on the market, providing options that may benefit producers, but also creating possibility of choosing from a complex market offer that satisfies different consumers' expectations and needs.

-Covering the whole complexity of the food supply chain would be challenging and interesting, but for the quantitative assessments the scope of the task 7.2. within the Work Package 7 had to be restricted to the producer end of the supply chain, while customers perception and motivations were examined in the qualitative way within the task 7.1.
-It should be emphasized here that customers on the market have much more choice of different food suppliers who provide a rich, complex offer, that includes not only quality and prices of food, but also ways in which the food is delivered to the individual customer.
+Covering the whole complexity of the food supply chain would be challenging and interesting, but for this quantitative assessments had to be restricted to the producer end of the supply chain, while customer perception and motivations were examined in the qualitative way within Task 7.1.
+It should be emphasized here that consumers are faced with a much wider choice across different food suppliers.
+Their choice go beyond specific quality and price considerations, as it takes into consideration also the way in which food is delivered to the individual customer.
 Consumers may also easily switch from one to another supply chain, as well as purchase food using a combination of chains and retail outlets.
-On the contrary, a farmer who has decided to choose a specific distribution channel cannot freely change the choice, at least not in the short term.
+On the contrary, a farmer who has decided to choose a specific distribution channel cannot freely change and switch their choice, at least not in the short term.

-Dealing with the variety of supply chains and different initiatives that arise we decided to restrict our analyses to six short and four long types of chains that are the most typical and commonly used by producers in the countries participating in the case study.
+Given the wide variety of supply chains and different initiatives we decided to restrict our analyses to six short and four long types of chains that are the most typical and commonly used by producers in the countries participating in this research.

-Our study confirmed several statements that can be found in the literature that participation in short food supply chains is beneficial for producers in the economic dimension.
-Short chains provide a relatively high Price Premium since they allow to capture a large proportion of margin, otherwise realized by different intermediaries.
-This conclusion applies to all short distribution channels, product categories as well as countries.
+Our research confirmed previous studies suggesting that participation in short food supply chains is beneficial for producers from the economic dimension.
+Short chains provide a relatively high Price Premium since they allow to capture a large proportion of margin, otherwise taken by different intermediaries.
+This conclusion applies to all short distribution channels, product categories, as well as countries.

-On average participation in SFSCs resulted also in much higher Chain Value Added, although after deducting distribution costs, some chains (e.g. sales on farmers markets) were less attractive from the economic perspective.
+On average, participation in SFSCs resulted also in much higher Chain Value Added, although after deducting distribution costs, some chains (e.g. sales on farmers' markets) were less attractive from an economic perspective.
 This raises the question whether producers selling through short chains are adequately compensated for the time invested in more laborious distribution.
-The answer is rather positive, especially in the light of a favorable for short chains self-evaluation of different chains producers participated in.
+The answer is rather positive, especially in light of the favorable selfassessment by short chains' producers regarding social indicators.

-Self-evaluation of chains and self-assessment of the bargaining power of producers in the chains was a part of the social sustainability assessment.
-Position of producers in the long chains is noticeably assessed as worse compared to the short chains.
-Regarding self-evaluation the score for short chains is only marginally superior to long chains which suggests that SFSC don't perform much better from producers perspective.
+The overall evaluation of different market chains and self-assessment of own bargaining power were part of this social sustainability assessment.
+Producers' position in long chains is assessed as significantly worse compared to the short chains.
+Regarding self-evaluation, the score for short chains is only marginally superior to long chains which suggests that SFSC do not perform much better from producers perspective.
 There are three possible explanations of this phenomenon: